 - Whisk together lemon and olive oil in measuring cup

-- Pour mixture over potatoes and toss
+- Pour mixture over potatoes and toss.

 - Line baking sheet with parchment